Super Bowl XLVII: Statistical overview

 The teams combined for a Super Bowl–record 312 kickoff return yards.
 The Ravens scored the same number of points (34) in both of their Super Bowl appearances.
-Meanwhile, the 49ers became just the second team to lose the Super Bowl while scoring more than 30 points (joining the Dallas Cowboys in Super Bowl XIII; the New England Patriots would join this list in Super Bowl LII, and so would Philadelphia Eagles in Super Bowl LVII).
+Meanwhile, the 49ers became just the second team to lose the Super Bowl while scoring more than 30 points, joining the Dallas Cowboys in Super Bowl XIII; the New England Patriots would join this list in Super Bowl LII, and so would the Philadelphia Eagles in Super Bowl LVII.
+This was the third Super Bowl where both teams scored in every quarter, after Super Bowl XXIX and Super Bowl XXXII.

 For the Ravens, Anquan Boldin was the leading receiver with 6 receptions for 106 yards and a touchdown.
 Paul Kruger had three tackles and two sacks, while Ed Reed had five tackles and an interception.
 Reed's interception gave him 9 career postseason picks, tying the NFL record.
 Dannell Ellerbe had nine tackles, while Ray Lewis had seven tackles in the final game of his 17-season career.

 Baltimore's Jacoby Jones returned 5 kickoffs for 208 yards and a touchdown, two punts for 28 yards, and caught a 56-yard touchdown pass.
 He tied an NFL league record and set a Super Bowl record for longest kickoff return in a Super Bowl with a 108-yard return to open up the second half.
 Jones also set or tied the following records: the record for most combined yards in a Super Bowl game with 290, tied the record for most touchdown plays of 50 yards or more, with 2 and became the first player to score a receiving touchdown and return touchdown in a Super Bowl.